Laurel, Maryland: Geography

-The zip codes for the incorporated city of Laurel are 20707, 20708, 20709, 20723, 20724 and 20756.
-Although served by the Laurel post office, Montpelier is not within the city limits; the same is true of the unincorporated communities of Scaggsville and Whiskey Bottom in Howard County, and Maryland City and Russett in Anne Arundel County.
-A small section of ZIP Code 20707 is located in Montgomery County.

 According to the United States Census Bureau, the city has a total area of 4.33 sqmi, of which 4.30 sqmi is land and 0.03 sqmi is water.

 Climate

-As is typical of central Maryland, Laurel lies within the humid subtropical climate zone, featuring hot humid summers and cool to mild winters with high annual precipitation.
+As is typical of central Maryland, Laurel lies within the humid subtropical climate zone, featuring hot humid summers (up to 31.3 °C) and cool to mild winters (as low as -3.9 °C) to with high annual precipitation averaging 80-100 mm.
 Laurel lies within USDA plant hardiness zones 7 and 8.